top of page

 Why might I be offered a growth scan?

-What does a growth scan check?
+What does a growth scan actually measure?

 How long does a growth scan take?

-Are growth scans safe?
+Are growth scans safe for my baby?

-Do all pregnant women need a growth scan?
+Do all pregnancies need growth scans?

 +44 207 118 7588